magnusviri/courses-backend/README.md

 ## Installing the frontend

-The Laravel backend app is already configured for an Angular [frontend](https://github.com/magnusviri/courses-frontend) app.
-Just put it in place.
+The Laravel backend app is already configured for the Angular [frontend](https://github.com/magnusviri/courses-frontend) app.
+Just put it in place with these instructions.

 	cd your_angular_app_dir
 	ng build --prod